ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 The supplemental configuration expects the same structure as "drop_that.tables.cfg".

 # Changelog
-- v1.3.2
-	- fml.
-Readme again.
+- v1.3.3
+	- Fixed quality being set to 3 by mistake.
+Leftover from discarded feature, ups!
-- v1.3.1
+	- Fixed readme example.
-	- Woops.
-Fixed the readme.
-Turns out thunderstore does not like markdown tables.
 - v1.3.0
 	- Fixed lie about drop table configurations reloading on world start.
 It should work properly now!
 	- Added support for setting drop conditions on each item